Olex2/Olex2Manual/commands/free.md

 >A {occu, xyz, Uiso} [atoms]

->B The opposite of fix - makes the specified parameters for the given atoms refineable.
-Feeing the occupancy is also available from the context menu.
+>B The opposite of FIX - makes the specified parameters for the given atoms refineable.
+Freeing the occupancy is also available from the context menu.